Collective punishment: Schools and education

 Collective punishment is frequently employed in school environments under the guise of classroom management or behaviour control.
 Common examples include revoking recess for an entire class due to one student’s behaviour, cancelling group outings after a disruption, or withholding privileges until all students comply.
 These practices are intended to build peer accountability, but critics argue they have negative consequences for children’s mental health and moral development.

 Unlike in legal or military settings, collective punishment in schools is typically informal, undocumented, and lacks oversight.
 Trauma-informed education researchers note that punitive group sanctions can increase student resentment, anxiety, and disengagement, especially for innocent bystanders.
 Such practices also undermine trust between students and educators—even dissuading children from reporting misconduct for fear of group reprisal.

-Children with disabilities are especially vulnerable.
-Sometimes entire classrooms face withdrawn programming or supports when an individual student’s needs disrupt routines—resulting in punishment by association.
-Disability advocates describe this as systemic discrimination based on others’ access needs rather than individual conduct.
+Children with disabilities are disproportionately subject to exclusionary school discipline, including informal practices such as shortened days, removal from activities, and being sent home repeatedly.
+In British Columbia, the provincial Ombudsperson launched a systemic investigation in 2025 after receiving complaints from across the province that students with disabilities were being excluded from school with little or no instruction.

 The United Nations Convention on the Rights of the Child prohibits degrading treatment and affirms the right of every child to be treated as an individual.
 Educational and disability rights organisations have called for trauma-informed, inclusive approaches that reject group punishment in favour of relational, rights-based practices.